Drafts your next release notes as pull requests are merged into master. https://github.com/marketplace/actions/release-drafter

 labels:

-Pull requests with the label "app-foo" will be the only pull requests included in the release draft.
+Changes with the label "app-foo" will be the only changes included in the release draft.

 Exclude Contributors